atiu94/aclc_comelec/README.md

 	$page['voters_count'] = $vote_count/$limit;

 ```
-### Recommendations for the future versions:
+## Recommendations for future versions:
-1. Vote Limit must be an attribute of the `settings` model.
+1. **Vote Limit** must be an attribute of the `settings` model.
 This is to avoid hardcoding.

-2. Archiving and comparison for past round of votes.
+2. **Archiving and comparison of past rounds of votes**.
 This is to see trends easily in one page, and to avoid taking screenshots of voting results page per round.

-3. Improve access privileges function for `admin` and `user` (voter) in the controllers.
+3. Improve **access privileges** function for `admin` and `user` (voter) in the controllers.
+Make sure that voters cannot access the voting results by all means.

-4. Create `ballot` model (or table), which has many `votes`.
+4. Create `ballot` model (or table) that has the list of chosen candidates of a voter.
+One submitted form is a ballot.
+Database speak, one ballot has many votes.